Hazqeel09/ellzaf_ml/README.md

 I also modified it to use with other models as backbone after concatenating the features from the two blocks.
 You need to specify the number of classes from the backend model instead of LBPCNNFeatureFusion.

-You can modify the number of channels after the features are concatenated using adapt and adapt_channels.
+You can modify the number of channels after the features are concatenated using `adapt` and `adapt_channels`.

 In order to obtain the image size for backbone model, you need to divide your current image size with 8.

 #### MobileNetV3
-We need to use adapt=True so that the number of channels will be 3 instead of 512.
+We need to use `adapt=True` so that the number of channels will be 3 instead of 512.
 ```python
 import torch
 import timm